B1nus/wezy/README.md

 - [ ] typesystem? (more like rust? traits? more like go? interfaces?)
 - [ ] hashmaps?
 - [ ] MVP
+- [ ] panic? todo? unreachable?
+(Purposfully removes certainty that your program can't crash) (Never use in std, the user should have full control of when to panic)

 What is crust?
 Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.